ome/omero_search_engine/docs/user_guide/data_dump.rst

 Alternatively, export the data by running a Docker command on the host where the IDR Search resides.

 - SSH into the machine where the IDR-Searcher is deployed.
-- Replace the Docker image with one that supports the data dump functionality, i.e. openmicroscopy/omero-searchengine:0.8.0 or recent
+- Replace the Docker image with one that supports the data dump functionality, i.e. openmicroscopy/omero-searchengine:0.8.0 or a more recent version

 - To export the data in JSON format .::